edbingo/bks-tool/README.md

 Uses RUBY 2.5.1 and RAILS 5.2.0

 # SETUP GUIDE
+If possible use the install and setup scripts.
 ## Run these commands as root
 ### Update system
 `apt update && apt upgrade`